lzjqsdd/scikit-learn-doc-cn/doc/modules/feature_selection.rst

 The features are considered unimportant and removed, if the corresponding ``coef_`` or ``feature_importances_`` values are below the provided ``threshold`` parameter.
-Apart from specifying the threshold numerically, there are built-in heuristics for finding a threshold using a string argument.
+Apart from specifying the threshold numerically, there are build-in heuristics for finding a threshold using a string argument.
 Available heuristics are "mean", "median" and float multiples of these like "0.1*mean".